sap-tutorials/Tutorials/tutorials/hxe-rhel-server-apps-local/hxe-rhel-server-apps-local.md

 &nbsp;

+> **Note:** This command may fail due to a missing SSL certificate.
+>
+> To fix this problem, you will need to set up the certificate for your client.
+> The above example show the local path, therefore if you want to run the following from a different machine you will have to transfer the available on the SAP HANA, express edition server machine to the client machine first and adjust the command path.
+>
+> ```bash
+> xs api https://<hostname>:39030 -cacert /hana/shared/HXE/xs/controller_data/controller/ssl-pub/router/default.root.crt.pem
+> ```
+&nbsp;

 Check that the application **`cockpit-admin-web-app`** is shown as **STARTED** with 1/1 instances in the list of XSA applications using the following command:

 ```bash
 xs apps | grep cockpit-admin-web-app
 ```

-> **Note:** Normally it only takes a few minutes for XSA services to start.
+> **Note:** Normally it takes a few minutes for XSA services to start.
 However. depending on your machine, it can take over 30 minutes for XSA services to begin.
 If the service doesn't show STARTED and doesn't show 1/1 instances, keep waiting until the service is enabled.

 &nbsp;